Chapter 4. Installing the Undercloud

 $ hostname # Checks the base hostname $ hostname -f # Checks the long hostname (FQDN)

-hostnamectl to set a hostname if required:
+hostnamectl to set a hostname:

 $ sudo hostnamectl set-hostname manager.example.com $ sudo hostnamectl set-hostname --transient manager.example.com